JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 ## Cedar Policies Schema

 The `policies` field describes the Cedar policies that will be used in Cedarling.
-Multiple policies can be defined, with each policy requiring a `unique_policy_id`.
+Currently, Cedarling only supports having one policy store -- however the policy still requires a `unique_policy_id`.

 ```json
   "policies": {